juanmartin8a/helix-go/README.md

 if usersList, ok := responseMap["users"].([]interface{}); ok {
     fmt.Printf("Found %d users\n", len(usersList))
 }

 ```

 **When to use AsMap:**

-- When response structure is unknown or varies
+-   Response structure is unknown or varies
 -   For debugging and exploration
 -   When you need flexible access to response data

-### Raw
+### 3. Raw() - Maximum Control

 Get the raw byte response from HelixDB: